Hattie Edmonds

 Oskar Watford.jpg

-“Hattie’s Creative Writing workshops created a platform for clients to express their feelings and their inner world.
-So often our clients do not get the opportunity to explore their creativity and for this to be heard and shared within a group " - Nik, Head of Operations.
+Refettorio Felix homeless charity: “Hattie’s Creative Writing workshops created a platform for clients to express their feelings and their inner world.
+So often our clients do not get the opportunity to explore their creativity and for this to be heard and shared within a group " - Nik, Head of Operations

-“Hattie's lovely energy not only brought an introduction to creative writing but also provided a creative therapeutic tool to our clients" - Tina, Mental Health Coordinator.
+“Hattie's lovely energy not only brought an introduction to creative writing but also provided a creative therapeutic tool to our clients" - Tina, Mental Health Coordinator

+Oxfordshire Hospital School, and the John Radcliffe:‘It was such an uplifting day having Hattie visit the Mental Health Inpatient Adolescent Unit.
+She has such a naturally positive presence and enthusiasm which is infectious.
+All the students left the sessions with a smile on their faces.
 Hattie is exactly the kind of writer to have in a hospital school.
-Not only is she very sensitive to their difficulties and needs but she is also passionate about making a difference to these young people's lives”. — Kerry Angus, Head of English and Literacy Lead at the Oxfordshire Hospital School, and the John Radcliffe.
+Not only is she very sensitive to their difficulties and needs but she is also passionate about making a difference to these young people's lives”. — Kerry Angus, Head of English and Literacy Lead at the Oxfordshire Hospital School, and the John Radcliffe

-“Hattie Edmonds delivered a stimulating and creative workshop at Canterbury College exploring mental health issues and mindfulness strategies.
+*Canterbury College: “Hattie Edmonds delivered a stimulating and creative workshop at Canterbury College exploring mental health issues and mindfulness strategies.
 My students were encouraged to discuss her book and its themes and participate in creative and effective exercises.
 Post session they were full of praise for Hattie, her novel and the workshop.
 I could not recommend this pertinent and timely workshop more”. — Greg Lawrence.
 Senior Media Lecturer

-Reviews for Cinema Lumière:
+Reviews for Cinema Lumière

 ‘A stunning debut.
 Made me laugh out loud, cry... and ache with recognition – The Huffington Post